Nicola Sturgeon to update the country on the coronavirus pandemic in Scotland later today– here's all we know

 When is the announcement and how can I watch?

-The First Minister’s update will begin at 12.15pm today, Friday, July 2.
+The First Minister will begin her update at 12.15pm today, Friday, July 2, and she will be accompanied by the national clinical director, Jason Leitch.

 Tuesday’s update was delayed due to Ms Sturgeon meeting with The Queen at the Palace of Holyroodhouse in Edinburgh.